Hammer Museum: Funding

 In 1994, the Regents of the University of California entered into a 99-year operating agreement with the Armand Hammer Foundation and assumed management of the Hammer Museum, with the foundation retaining some control, including a "reversionary clause," granting the foundation rights to reclaim the art collection and some of the endowment funds.
 The museum had long desired to eliminate these clauses.
 Operating money came from a bond portfolio, UCLA's existing art budgets, private donations, and revenue from the museum.
 In 2009, the museum operates on an annual operating budget of $14 million, 10% to 12% of which comes from the university.
 By the fiscal year 2011, its budget of $16 million surpassed that of the much larger Museum of Contemporary Art, Los Angeles.

 On January 19, 2007, the Hammer Museum and the Armand Hammer Foundation agreed to dissolve their relationship, dividing the remaining 195 objects which founded the museum; the foundation retaining 92 paintings valued at $55 million, while the museum retaining 103 objects, valued at $250 million.
 By 2020, the museum will use its bond portfolio, valued at about $55 million, to purchase the building that houses the museum and Occidental's former headquarters.

 In addition, the Hammer Museum's annual Gala in the Garden serves as a fundraiser for the museum.
 The 2019 edition raised $2.7 million.
-Recent museum honorees include Robert Gober, Tony Kushner, Barbara Kruger and Cindy Sherman.
+Recent museum honorees include Robert Gober, Tony Kushner, Barbara Kruger, Cindy Sherman, Judy Chicago, Jordan Peele and Charles Gaines and Chase Strangio.

 Attendance

 At the Hammer Museum, 2010 attendance was an estimated 175,000, up from 150,000 in 2009.
 As of 2013, annual attendance for permanent collection, special exhibitions and programs stands at about 200,000.
 The museum does not provide exact figures as it does not have a computerized ticketing system.
-According to the museum's director Ann Philbin, the museum has "defined our primary audience as artists".
-Visitor numbers are also not limited to the Hammer's own box office but might also include people around the world who log on to the museum's Web site to view podcasts of public programs, or visit travelling exhibitions which the Hammer organized.